joelhawksley/identity/components/slides.md

 # [fit] missing keyword: pull_request

-^ It looks like our component is still expecting the old arguments.
+^ It looks like our component is still expecting the old argument.

 ^ Let's go update it!